dannystaple/ConnectThePower/README.md

 Intention would be for this to serve in coderdojo's - so may convert to the now far simpler pygamezero - it seems likely that this would work there.
 Also may be able to use free game/kenney Nl assets if there are suitable ones.

-License
-Actually undecided.
-Need to check the status of the assets.
-Preferably give it a permissable license once checked.